Why we work in Senegal

 ActionAid also helps communities to build and equip pre-schools to give young children a better start in life, as well as encouraging schools to share libraries in order to improve literacy.

 In Senegal, many families don’t have enough to eat.
-As a result, over a quarter of children have stunted growth.
+As a result, around 19% of children have stunted growth.8

 Our local staff train women in practical skills like how to improve their harvests and process and market their produce for a better price.
 We also help set up local cooperatives of female farmers who work together and support one another.